CZ-NIC/knot-resolver/doc/config-logging-monitoring.rst

 Logging level ``notice`` is set after start by default, so logs from Knot Resolver should contain only couple lines a day.
-For debugging purposes it is possible to enable very verbose logging using :func:`verbose` function.
+For debugging purposes it is possible to use the very verbose ``debug`` level.

 In addition to levels, logging is also divided into the :ref:`groups <config_log_groups>`.
 All groups